Gain more in-house AI insights at the 2023 ACC Annual Meeting

 - education and vocational training;

-- access to and enjoyment of essential private services and public services and benefits;
+- access to and enjoyment of essential private services and essential public services and benefits;

 - law enforcement;

 High risk systems will be subject to various requirements, such as establishing, implementing, maintaining, and documenting a risk management system (art.
 9); meeting certain data governance criteria (art.
 10); preparing technical documentation (art.
 11); ensuring record-keeping/event logging capabilities (art.
-12); complying with transparency and the provision of information to users requirements (art.
-13); ensuring adequate human oversight (art.
+12); ensuring transparency and the provision of information to allow users to deploy the systems appropriately (art.
+13); providing for effective human oversight (art.
 14); and complying with accuracy, robustness, and cybersecurity requirements (art.
 15).

 These systems will be subject to transparency requirements (such as informing the user that an AI system is used).